Children’s Yoga Summer Activities

 from the album Love Infinite Divine.

 I still love to listen to music!
-Here’s an album I recently downloaded and have been playing over and over at home, it came out of the Kundalini Yoga musical collection that is living strong even though Yogi Bhajan passed on many years ago.
+I recently downloaded an album, Love Infinite Divine, and have been playing over and over at home.
+It’s music that came out of the Kundalini Yoga tradition that is living strong even though Yogi Bhajan passed on many years ago.

 What kind of things have you learned from Master Teachers that you make a point to do in your classes?